 (1) Every applicant, licensee and temporary permit holder shall keep their legal name on file with the Board.
-For purposes of this rule, legal name includes a First, Middle and Last name.

 (2) Every applicant, licensee and temporary permit holder shall keep their home address on file with the Board.
-The home address must be a residential address and may not be a post office b 0 Х number.
+The home address must be a residential address and may not be a post office box number.

-(3) Every applicant, licensee and temporary permit holder shall keep a current contact telephone number and both a private and public electronic mail address, if available, on file with the Board.
+(3) Every applicant, licensee and temporary permit holder shall keep a current contact telephone number and electronic mail address, if available, on file with the Board.